Jovan Jovanović Zmaj Gymnasium: 20th century

-The period from the end of the World War II until the decline of the SFRY has seen many reforms in the education.
-Novi Sad high school has been used by education authorities as an indicator of success of certain reforms, showing its reputation in the new socialist society.
+The period from the end of the World War II until the decline of Socialist Yugoslavia has seen many reforms in the education.
+The high school has been used by education authorities as an indicator of success of certain reforms, showing its reputation in the new socialist society.

 According to the General Education Act from 1958, the school had to give its students the profound knowledge in science and humanities and general-technical knowledge.
 The innovation was that teaching was divided into general and optional.
-General teaching involved: Serbo-Croatian and literature, history, sociology with the basics of political-economics, Yugoslav social system, logic and psychology, philosophy, art, foreign language (besides Russian which was dominant after the liberation, English, German and French were introduced), biology, chemistry, physics, mathematics, crafts, physical education and premilitary training.
+General teaching involved: Serbo-Croatian and literature, history, sociology with the basics of political-economics, Yugoslav social system, logic and psychology, philosophy, art, foreign language (besides Russian which was dominant after the liberation, English, German and French were introduced), biology, chemistry, physics, mathematics, crafts, physical education and pre-military training.

-Optional teaching was divided into four departments: humanities (social science and the second foreign language), natural sciences- first group (mathematics, chemistry, physics), natural sciences-second group (biology, physics, chemistry) and foreign language (second foreign language and Latin).
+Optional teaching was divided into four departments: social (social science and the second foreign language), natural sciences first group (mathematics, chemistry, physics), natural sciences second group (biology, physics, chemistry) and foreign language (second foreign language and Latin).
 The aim of this kind of teaching was to make a basis for further specialized training and to create a socialist point of view to the world.
-On the basis of this federal law, NR Serbia decided that the high schools in Serbia should be divided into two departments: humanities and science.
+On the basis of this federal law, National Republic of Serbia decided that the gymnasiums in Serbia should be divided into two departments: social and natural science.

 After a great school reform initiated by Stipe Šuvar, from 1977 until 1983, the school worked as a Centre for the education of staff in social activities.

-In its printed report, High School “Jovan Jovanović-Zmaj” announced the following:” In accordance to the reform of secondary school education in the Socialist Autonomous province of Vojvodina, starting from the following school year this school will work under the name Centre for the education of staff in social activities “Jovan Jovanović-Zmaj” and will be teaching the future professionals in law, mathematics, IT, biology, physics, chemistry and geography.”
-Six years after this careless and unsuccessful reform it again became Secondary school for science “Jovan Jovanović-Zmaj”.
-Since the school year 1990/91 the school got the name High School “Jovan Jovanović-Zmaj”.
-Today the official name is Grammar School “Jovan Jovanović-Zmaj”.
+It was used to taught future professionals in law, mathematics, IT, biology, physics, chemistry and geography.

 The decline of the country, economic and political isolation caused not only the reconsideration of the values in the society but also the crisis of educational system.
 Besides this, the school managed to preserve its reputation, especially with the opening of the special mathematical classes for gifted students.